 Over the past fifteen years, 10,000 alumni have graduated from Hope.
 They are educated to think about important issues with clarity and wisdom as they bridge boundaries that divide communities.
 The Young Alumni Award, initiated in 2006, recognizes outstanding achievements and tells the stories of some of these alumni.

 Each year, Hope students can learn from those that have gone before them through the Young Alumni Workshops.
 Hosted by the Alumni Association and the Career Development Center, these events are free and no advance registration is required.
-The 2014 events were held on March 26 and 27.
+The 2015 events will be held on April 8 and April 9.

 Young Alumni Award Dinner

 All are welcome to attend this annual event celebrating Hope's young alumni.
 Meet the Young Alumni Award recipients and hear their stories of life after Hope as you connect with other alumni and current Hope students.
 This event is free, but advance registration is required.